Market price: median of last, best bid, best offer

-Every hour, each perpetual contract has a funding payment where longs pay shorts if perpetual is trading at a premium to index, and shorts pay longs if trading at a discount.
+Every hour, each perpetual contract has a funding payment where longs pay shorts if perpetual is trading at a premium to the index, and shorts pay longs if trading at a discount to the index.
 This funding payment is equal to TWAP ((Future - Index ) / Index) / 24.
 This payment is added/deducted to your account's USD balance.

 You can find historical funding rates here.

 See here for contract specifications.

 Position notional: position size * MP